jtnachbar/AvoidCopter/docs/README.md

 > Creating an autonomous quadcopter with machine learning.

 This repository contains code and documentation for a quadcopter.
+It is intended to provide an future [CHS Sigma lab](http://wiki.chssigma.com/index.php?title=Main_Page) student with resources for making a quadcopter-based project.
 See also [our wiki](http://wiki.chssigma.com/index.php?title=Avoidcopter).

 ## Table of Contents